 - the criteria for “remaining almost the same” are identical for both patterns.

-How similar must the numbers be?
-In order to qualify for either pattern:
+How similar must the retest numbers be to the numbers on the previous test?
+In order to qualify for either an anchor or a pivot pattern:

 Calcium, magnesium, sodium, potassium and zinc must remain within 2 mg%.

 Iron, copper and manganese must remain within 0.2 mg%.

 If the anchor involves the third tetra of minerals (chromium, selenium, silicon and boron), we believe the mineral values must be with 0.1 mg% to considered steady and an anchor.
 This is more of a research area at this time.
 (Note: ARL does not read silicon and boron levels.)

 While we know little about them, we believe there is also a fourth tetra (vanadium, cobalt, molybdenum and lithium) and a fifth tetra (germanium, sulphur, rubidium and phosphorus) and a covering mineral, iodine.

 Anchor patterns indicate improvement in the architecture or shape or the brain sulci in an area of the brain.
 They are all very positive patterns.

 Anchors can involve from one to eight or so minerals that remain steady.
 Here are more details:

 Calcium anchor = Improvement in the sulci in the back of the head.
 These are less common, and mayhave to do with improvement in vision or visual processing disorders.